Transportation and Infrastructure

 More on Transportation and Infrastructure

-The Federal Aviation Administration (FAA) will distribute the funding, which will be used for the first phase of a four-year project that will result in the construction of a new runway and a west-side taxiway.
+The Federal Aviation Administration (FAA) will distribute the funding, which will be used for the second phase of a four-year project that will result in the construction of a new runway and a west-side taxiway.